gtunon/elastest-security-service/docs/user-docs.md

 ## How to launch ESS

 Elastest can be launched during the execution of a TJob.
 The following demo explains how this can be done.
-1. Create a new TJob under a new Project in TORM with the following configuration
+1. Create a new TJob under a new Project in TORM with the following configuration:
-  a.
+  (a.)
 TJob name: ESS demo,
-  b.
+  (b.)
 Current SuT: None,
-  c.
-Environment Docker Image: dockernash/test-tjob-ess,
+  (c.)
+Environment Docker Image: dockernash/test-tjob-ess, (d.)
-  d.
 Commands: python fteaching-tjob.py example

 2. Leave all the other inpur fields blank and tick the checkboxes for ESS and EUS under the Test Support Services section.
 3. Click Save